FreyaKim0/C-_GPA_Calculator/README.md

 **This is a WPF project for calculating college GPA.
 In this app:**
 * User can create, read, update and delete courses related values in grid.
 * User can calculate GPA.
-* User can store value by using SQL Server Profiler
+* User can store value by SQL Server Profiler

 ![Basic Pizza Order System](./screenShot.gif?raw=true)